srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 <div>
 <a href="https://www.ted.com/talks/chieh_huang_confessions_of_a_recovering_micromanager?language=en">Confessions of a recovering micromanager</a><br>
 </div>
 This talk made me realise how small details can radically change the experience.
-Definitely chuckled a lot watching it!
+Worth watching for the laugh!
 <br>
 <br>
 <div>